FrangipaneTeam/terraform-plugin-framework-docs/docs/index.md

 # Overview

 Welcome to the **Frangipane** documentation site.
-Frangipane Team is a french team of Orange Business.
-We are working on lots of projects based on Golang language.
+Frangipane Team is a french team.
+We are working on lots of projects based on Go language.

 This site contains documentation for the following projects